On April 12, 1955, individuals prominent in banking and investing chartered the Farmers and Merchants Bank of Aberdeen, SD.

 Introduced Internet banking to our customers (1998).

-In February 2000, the bank grew beyond the borders of our home state, acquiring Rolla Holding Company, with its two charter banks: The First State Bank of Rolla, ND (branches in Belcourt, ND, Regent, ND and Reeder, ND) and the First National Bank of Hettinger, ND.
+In February 2000, the bank grew beyond the borders of South Dakota, acquiring Rolla Holding Company, with its two charter banks: The First State Bank of Rolla, ND (branches in Belcourt, ND, Regent, ND and Reeder, ND) and the First National Bank of Hettinger, ND.

 Also that year, DBI acquired the holding company for First National Bank of Bowbells, ND, with branches in Flaxton and on North Broadway in Minot, ND.
 The acquisition of the Minot location gave our company a presence in one of North Dakota’s largest communities.